lhartmann/python_automatool/README.md

 b = a.remove_states(["x0", "x1"])
 ```

 **Deterministic equivalent**: Evaluates the automaton taking into considerations all null-word events, and events that can lead to multiple states.
 Returns an automaton that models the uncertainty between states A and B as a new state AB.
+This algorithm will always return a trim automaton.

 ```python
 print(a.is_detetrministic()) # False